ljnorton12/Tideman-Voting-System/README.md

 This code displays the implementation of multiple algo's to create a tideman voting system.
 Pulled from an assignment of Harvard's CS50.
 Throughout this course i've learned some foundation for proper syntax, arrays, memory , and data structures.
-Putting this challenging but fun course on hold to begin odin project (6 hrs a day minimum) to become a better fit for your program!
+Putting this challenging but fun course on hold to begin odin project (6 hrs a day minimum) to become an even better fit for your program!
 For reading purposes ONLY */